o3de/o3de.org/content/docs/user-guide/features/platforms/macos/intro.md

 ---
-description: ' Use Amazon Lumberyard to build games for Mac (macOS) computers. '
+description: ' Use Open 3D Engine to build games for Mac (macOS) computers. '
 title: Create macOS projects in Lumberyard
 ---
 # Create macOS projects in Lumberyard {#osx-intro}